Syazaniwhd/YOLOV5S/README.md

-This is an updated version of Yolov5 algorithm which is now able to do Object Detection in on any locally downloaded images or videos.
+This is an updated version of Yolov5 algorithm which is now able to do Object Detection on any locally downloaded images or videos.
 It can also conduct real time Object Detection